ianhecker/Cryptocurrency-Study/index.md

 + In [Formal Verification of Smart Contracts](https://dl.acm.org/citation.cfm?id=2993611), it  outlines a framework to analyze and verify contracts' runtime and correctness through translation to F*, a functional language [[11]](#references).
 + Solidity TO DO

+---
 ## Smart Contract Languages
+### Solidity
+Solidity has become the forefront of smart contract languages.
+The Ethereum project now officially supports Solidity, with its documentation available [here.](https://solidity.readthedocs.io/en/v0.5.7/)

 ### Ethereum: Serpent
 Ethereum's first language for smart contracts was a Turing-complete language, Serpent.
 This language allows loops, which presents both benefits and drawbacks.
 Among drawbacks, chiefly is the potential for infinite loops.
 Because Ethereum contracts use "gas" as payment to miners for executing code, "gas" could run out via an infinite loop and error out the contract.
 This error would cause the caller to lose the subsequent gas [[9]](#references) [[1]](#references).